TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 15/Luke 15.17.md

 ---

-But when he came to himself he said, How many hired servants of my father's have bread enough and to spare, and I perish here with hunger!
+But when he came to himself he said, 'How many hired servants of my father's have bread enough to spare, and I'm dying with hunger!